SATW: Inspiring Travel Through Responsible Journalism.

-Elizabeth Harryman and her husband, Paul Lasley, co-host two daily radio shows that are broadcast to a million listeners in 167 countries on the American Forces Network and air as podcasts at www.OnTravel.com.
-They also write the Travel Smart column for Westways, the magazine of the Auto Club of Southern California, from which Harryman recently retired after 21 years as travel editor.
-During her tenure, Westways won seven Lowell Thomas Travel Journalism awards, and the Harryman/Lasley radio shows have won two Gold and one Silver Lowell Thomas awards.
+Elizabeth Harryman recently retired after 21 years as travel editor of Westways, the magazine of the Auto Club of Southern California.
+With her late husband, Paul Lasley, she also co-hosted two daily radio shows that were broadcast to a million listeners in 167 countries on the American Forces Network and air as podcasts at www.OnTravel.com.
+The couple also wrote the Travel Smart column for Westways.
+The Harryman/Lasley radio shows have won two Gold and one Silver Lowell Thomas Travel Journalism awards, and during Elizabeth’s tenure, Westways won seven Lowell Thomas awards.

 After a stint teaching, at high school and university, Anna Hobbs landed her dream job as one of the founding editors of Canadian Living magazine.
 As associate editor, she developed the travel section and now indulges her itchy feet freelancing.
 Although her focus has been on wine and food (turkey testicles in Romania, anyone?), some of her most memorable experiences include whitewater rafting on Chile’s Futaleufú River, getting lost on the tundra near the North Pole and flying over Iceland’s Bardarbunga Volcano.
 When she isn’t on the road, the high seas or in the, air she and her husband cherish country life in the scenic Purple Hills of Ontario.